openshift/installer/docs/user/troubleshooting.md

 ### Installer Fails to Create Resources

-The easiest way to get more debugging information from the installer is to increase the logging level.
-This can be done by adding `--log-level=debug` to the command line arguments.
-Of course, this cannot be retroactively applied, so it won't help to debug an installation that has already failed.
-The installation will have to be attempted again.
+The easiest way to get more debugging information from the installer is to check the log file (`.openshift_install.log`) in the install directory.
+Regardless of the logging level specified, the installer will write its logs in case they need to be inspected retroactively.

 ## Generic Troubleshooting